Physical AI · Inference & Training Optimization

 More Efficient Training

-Reduced GPU-hours per training run, allowing the lab to iterate faster on new physical domains and expand their model coverage without proportional increases in compute budget.
+Reduced GPU-hours per training run, letting the lab iterate faster on new physical domains and expand model coverage without proportional increases in compute budget.

 Physical Accuracy Preserved

-All optimizations were validated against the lab's internal benchmarks for symmetry preservation, conservation law compliance, and generalization beyond training conditions.
+Every optimization was validated against the lab's internal benchmarks for symmetry preservation, conservation-law compliance, and generalization beyond training conditions.
 No degradation in the properties that make the models scientifically rigorous.

 Production-Ready Pipeline